juftin/homelab/docs/applications/miscellaneous.md

 <img src="https://i.imgur.com/CtZghAF.png" width="220" alt="ChatGPT Next Web Logo">

+> [!NOTE] ChatGPT-Next-Web is not enabled by default

 NextChat (ChatGPT Next Web) is a well-designed ChatGPT web UI that uses the OpenAI API to chat with language models.
 It's customizable, easy to use, and way cheaper than a GPT Premium subscription.